 Chlamydia treatment — 100 percent effective?

 I was recently treated for Chlamydia by drinking one gram of Zithromax.
-My doctor says she has too wait three months before re-testing me for chlamydia.
+My doctor says she has to wait three months before re-testing me for chlamydia.
 I'm not going to have sex until I am re-tested.
-I was wondering is this antibiotic 100% effective?
+I was wondering is this antibiotic 100 percent effective?
 Or is there a chance I may still have it when I go back for my check up?

 Your help would be GREATLY appreciated.